AdriLorenz/School-chamber/README.md

 Due to the nature of the project, it need to clear things: a server and the game app.
 For the server It uses **NodeJs with Sequelize as its ORM**.
 The administration page linked directly to the server uses .**EJS**

-As for the game, It uses **Unity** because its a game engine easy to use but also very powerfull.
+As for the game, It uses **Unity** because its a game engine easy to use but also very powerful.

 ## Documentation